kenya

 About ICCA Scholarship Program

-ICCA provides scholarships senior cheerleaders for continuing education at colleges and universities across the country.
+ICCA provides scholarships to senior cheerleaders for continuing education at colleges and universities across the country.
 Scholarship winners are selected from seniors throughout the state of Illinois who excel in cheerleading as well as the classroom.
-Seniors who apply need to be members of ICCA and compete at a minimum of one ICCA Invitational.
+Those who applied sent in a video highlighting their cheerleading skills and a transcript from their school.
+After a team of officials scored their videos and credit was given for GPAs and ACT/SAT received, the following athletes were selected as the top thirteen finalists to receive a scholarship.
 The finalists will be contacted to set up their interview time.
-Below is a list of information needed when applying for a scholarship.
-To apply for Scholarship, please go to the link below and complete online.

 Scholarship Instructions